 98FB 198F 6DE0 A2EF 45DA B29F DAF5 8F55 CAD5 AE3A and a signed copy of that key is on the major keyservers.
 I also have Signal and some other means of encrypted comms if needed, just contact me to set up.

 I'm not looking to change jobs right now.
 However, I do have some ability to work interesting projects and collaborations into my life.
 Please read this page to understand what I'm interested in (and not interested in), as well as how to approach me successfully.

 Still have questions?
 You could always reach out via:

 By day, I work as a Senior Systems Analyst at Indiana University's Center for Applied Cybersecurity Research.
 This means that I split my time among a number of projects revolving around securing scientific and infrastructure technologies.
-Some of these are stepping up security operations at Open Science Grid, teaching technologists and managers how to think about and do information security from first principles, and helping to secure a DHS-funded static analysis project called the SWAMP.
+Some of these are leading security operations at Open Science Grid, teaching technologists and managers how to think about and do information security from first principles, and helping to secure a DHS-funded static analysis project called the SWAMP.
 I sneak in a little of my own research and various attempts to save the world from poor information security practices whenever I can.

 I also serve as Hacker-in-Chief of the Internet Civil Engineering Institute, a nonprofit dedicated to supporting and securing the common software infrastructure we all depend on.
 Please donate if you can...a stable, free, and open internet may depend on it.